enriquepablo/terms/doc/theory.rst

 The formal relations (``is``, ``isa``) in the theory are interpreted as hypothetical relations established among words by the copular sentences in the text.
-And the facts in the theory are interpreted in the non-copular sentences (or facts) in the text, assuming that they are asserted as "it is a fact that <fact>" (i.e., they are asserted as copular sentences, since copular sentences are the only kind of sentence that can be interpreted as relations in these theories).
+And the facts in the theory are interpreted in the non-copular sentences (or facts) in the text, assuming that they are asserted as "<fact> is a fact" (i.e., they are asserted as copular sentences, since copular sentences are the only kind of sentence that can be interpreted as relations in these theories).